-You've got to love when "a bunch of geeks" get competitive and start laying down tech traps in an attempt to soil each others brand.
+You've got to love when "a bunch of geeks" get competitive and start laying down tech traps in an attempt to soil each others' brand.
+That's what happened when Google claimed Microsoft's Bing had been copying Google search results and implementing them into Bing listings.

 Search Engine Land's Danny Sullivan revealed this week that Google has long suspected this.